isc-projects/kea/doc/sphinx/arm/hooks.rst

 -  duration - the lease lifetime expressed in days (if present), hours, minutes, and seconds.
 A lease lifetime of 0xFFFFFFFF will be denoted with the text "infinite duration".
+This information is not given when the lease is released or declined.

 -  device-id - the client's hardware address shown as numerical type and hex digit string.